agarahate/aws-seed/README.txt

 To add the html
   create the html file in views
 To add controller
-  create js file in scripts/modules
-To link html and js
-  create the new entry in routes.js
+  create js file in scripts/modules and link this in index.html To add css file create css file in stylesheets and link this in index.html To link html and js create the new entry in routes.js